© Warrengoldswain | Dreamstime.com

 Explore your own back yard

 Of course, it’s not necessary to leave the country to find new experiences — they’re as close as your own backyard.
 Introduce your child to planting flowers in the garden.
 Or take in local attractions like My Big Backyard at the Memphis Botanic Garden, where your child can explore plants, science, nature, and more.
 Area parks are ready for picnics, farmers markets are spilling over with abundance, and festivals bring fresh experiences to familiar spaces.

 Children are born with curiosity, but their desire for new experiences must be fostered, or over time it can dwindle.
 Luckily, it takes just a little planning to keep your children engaged in new and intellectually nourishing activities.
 In a city as richly colored and multi-sensory as Memphis, the flow of new experiences just might be endless.

 Gear: High-tech baby toys may seem fun, but they’re not necessarily developmentally stimulating.
 When your six-month-old plays with something that lights up and makes noises, he may try it out a number of times.
 However, once he understands what the toy does, it usually falls by the wayside, and baby will instead end up playing with the box the toy came in more than the toy itself.

 Best Bet: Building blocks or puzzles

 Options: Basic toys that promote interaction, encourage pretend play, and foster creativity are much more developmentally stimulating.
-Provide your baby with plenty of fun options, such as building blocks, nesting containers, and
+Provide your baby with plenty of fun options, such as building blocks, nesting containers, and age-appropriate puzzles.

 Source: Anne Zachary is an occupational therapist and assistant professor at the University of Tennessee Health Science Center.
 Her book, Retro Baby (American Academy of Pediatrics, publisher), is available at The Booksellers at Laurelwood. • $16.95